sizkin/artTemplate-for-seajs/README.md

 Usage
 -----

-For using the plugin, you need to preload the plugin-text first.

-    seajs.config({
-      preload: ['plugin-text']
-    });

-Then you can start use the template just like below.
+You can just start use the template like below.

     // require the artTemplate
     var art = require('plugin-template');